Intel Management Engine: Firmware neutralization

 In 2016, the me_cleaner project found that the ME's integrity verification is broken.
 The ME is supposed to detect that it has been tampered with and, if this is the case, shut down the PC forcibly 30 minutes after system start.
 This prevents a compromised system from running undetected, yet allows the owner to fix the issue by flashing a valid version of the ME firmware during the grace period.
 As the project found out, by making unauthorized changes to the ME firmware, it was possible to force it into an abnormal error state that prevented triggering the shutdown even if large parts of the firmware had been overwritten and thus made inoperable.

 "High Assurance Platform" mode

-In August 2017, Positive Technologies (Dmitry Sklyarov) published a method to disable the ME via an undocumented built-in mode.
+In August 2017, Positive Technologies published a method to disable the ME via an undocumented built-in mode.
 As Intel has confirmed the ME contains a switch to enable government authorities such as the NSA to make the ME go into High-Assurance Platform (HAP) mode after boot.
 This mode disables most of ME's functions, and was intended to be available only in machines produced for specific purchasers like the US government; however, most machines sold on the retail market can be made to activate the switch.
 Manipulation of the HAP bit was quickly incorporated into the me_cleaner project.